Market-Maker Reactions To Amazon's Whole Foods Acquisition

 The price upside prospect, the Whole Foods upside, and everything else

 We perform a standard daily analysis of Market-Maker [MM] hedging of firm capital put temporarily at risk while filling block trades on Amazon.com (NASDAQ:AMZN) stock.
-It shows how that professional community has reacted to the addition of Whole Foods into the competitive picture.
+It shows how that professional community has reacted to the addition of Whole Foods (NASDAQ:WFM) into the competitive picture.

 Figure 1